 - Go to any Japan Rail-Pass office and present your Exchange Order and passport to get your actual pass

 - Select your start date (this must be within 30 days from the redemption date) and reserve your seats if you require this service

 - Use the pass on the date you selected.
-Please be aware that you cant use the pass on the automatic gates, you must go through manned gates when entering the station and it is advised to carry your passport with you as you may be asked to provide ID to go with your pass
+Please be aware that you can’t use the pass at the automatic gates, you must go through manned gates when entering the station and it is advised to carry your passport with you as you may be asked to provide ID to go with your pass

 THINGS TO KNOW BEFORE YOUR ORDER

 Japan Rail Passes have to be purchased online before you travel, these can not be bought once in the country and you need to allow enough time for your Exchange Order to be mailed to you before you depart on your travels.

 Your Exchange Order is the document you need to exchange for your actual pass once in the country so it is vital that you receive this document.